KQM-git/TCL/docs/evidence/general-mechanics/overworld.md

 Incoming damage = Original damage * (1 - Damage reduction)
 Damage reduction = DEF / (DEF + 5*Level + 500)

-Incoming dmg → Inf means
+Incoming DMG → Inf means
 Incoming damage = Original damage * (1 - Damage reduction) → Inf
 which, given constant original damage translates as
 -Damage reduction → Inf, then
 Damage reduction = DEF / (DEF + 5*Level + 500) → -Inf
-And this is only possible if the denominator (DEF + 5 \* Level + 500)→ 0⁻, given a constant def
+And this is only possible if the denominator (DEF + 5 \* Level + 500)→ 0⁻, given a constant DEF

 In practice, the negative value of the "x-intercept" (DEF when EHP approaches 0, or barrel damage approaches infinity) in the EHP vs DEF function is DEF + 5 \* Level + 500.
 Since the x-intercept is -884 defense, the level of the barrel is 76.9, or 77 when rounded to whole number levels.